Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Two types of onset are commonly seen.
 Sudden onset in a single instance of exertion such as a late back hand where the extensors of the wrist become strained.
 This is thought to correspond to micro-tearing of the tendon.
 Late Onset: This normally takes place within 24-72 hours after an intensive term of unaccustomed wrist extension.
 Examples may be a tennis player using a new racket or even a person who's spent a weekend doing DIY.

-No single treatment for lateral epicondylitis has been shown to be totally effective, however a combination of the treatments below are known to resolve tennis elbow over time.
-Each individual will react differently to different treatments.
+No single treatment for tennis elbow has been shown to be totally effective, however a combination of the treatments are known to resolve tennis elbow over time.

 What can the athlete do?